 Article written by Anne Foy

 If you’re a recovering addict, dealing with chronically painful conditions can be even harder than it is for most people.
-For a start, chronic pain is strongly linked with mental health problems like depression – which is in turn strongly linked with addiction relapse.
+For a start, chronic pain is strongly linked to mental health problems like depression – which is in turn strongly linked with addiction relapse.
 People in pain need to take extra care of themselves, in order to avoid succumbing to relapse.
-However, this is further complicated by the fact that modern medicine’s best line of defence against chronic pain is, currently, opioid-based painkillers.
+However, this is further complicated by the fact that modern medicine’s best line of defense against chronic pain is, currently, opioid-based painkillers.
 Needless to say, people with a history of addiction (particularly opioid addiction) would be best off avoiding these.

 So what’s a recovering addict in pain to do?
 It seems a question of either living with perpetual pain – which risks relapse through pure misery – or taking opioid analgesics, which risks relapse through exposure to an addictive substance.
 Depending on your doctor and insurer, the opioid option may not be available even if you want it, given the inherent risks in allowing narcotics to someone in recovery.
 So is there any way out of the dilemma?